mmgreiner/mmgreiner.github.io/_posts/23-03-18-miscellaneous.md

 ## CSV conversion

-Next to [FSharp.Data](https://fsprojects.github.io/FSharp.Data/) there is [CSVHelper](https://joshclose.github.io/CsvHelper/).
+Next to [FSharp.Data] there is [CSVHelper].
 However, it does not support FSharp types intrinsically.
 A [stackoverflow](https://stackoverflow.com/questions/66401283/how-do-you-use-csvhelper-csvwriter-with-f-option-types) article describes the details.

 I have concluded that to read CSV files, [FSharp.Data] is the best.
 To easily write CSV files, use [CSVHelper].